rednafi/brisk-bash/README.md

   Functions are incredible tools when we need to reuse code.
 Creating functions are faily straightforward in bash.

-- This function,
+*   This function,

   - Takes a directory as an input argument
-  - Counts the number of files and prints that out
+  - Counts the number of files in that directory and prints that out
-  - Not that this function ignores the dot files (The `ls -1` flag ignores dot files)
+  - Note that this function ignores the dot files (The `ls -1` flag ignores dot files)

     ```bash
     #!/bin/bash

+    # declaring the function
     file_count () {
         ls -1 $1 | wc -l
     }